 Barry is an energetic social and political entrepreneur having initiated over 30 different social enterprises over the past 20 years.
 He is Chairman of Policy Connect (which runs a number of policy forums and parliamentary groups), the Parliamentary Advisory Council on Transport Safety, Urban Mines (an environmental charity), The John Clare Trust and The Dominic Rogers Trust, all of which he helped to establish.
 He is also a Visiting Professor of Social Enterprise at the University of Huddersfield.

-Leigh Berkley, Director of External Affairs & Development, Arrow Global Group plc, President of the Credit Services Association
+Leigh Berkley, Director of External Affairs & Development, Arrow Global Group plc, Board director of the Credit Services Association

 Leigh served as Chief Executive Officer of Tessera Credit Group LLP until 2015 when selected assets of the business were purchased by Arrow Global Group plc.
 He transferred at the same time, taking-up his present postion of Director of External Affairs & Development with Arrow Global.
-Leigh is also President of The Credit Services Association (CSA), the voice of the UK debt collection industry.
+Leigh is also a Board Director and past President of The Credit Services Association (CSA), the voice of the UK debt collection industry.

 George Kerevan, Journalist, economist and documentary film-maker